samirmartins/pydaq/README.md

 # pydaqmx
-Utilização de Python para coleta de dados de placas NIDAQmx
+Usingy Python for applications with NIDAQmx boards